WrestleMania 41: Cancelled and planned matches

 At Bad Blood on October 5, 2024, fans captured footage of Kevin Owens attacking Cody Rhodes as the latter was entering his bus after the event went off the air.
 In the following weeks, Owens and Rhodes's mutual friend, Randy Orton, attempted to maintain peace, only for Owens to attack Orton in the parking lot, believing Orton aligned with Rhodes over him.
 At Crown Jewel on November 2, Orton and Owens were scheduled for a match; however, both engaged in a brawl throughout the arena with Owens getting the upper hand, with the match never officially beginning.
 On the following SmackDown, another brawl between them led to Owens performing a piledriver on Orton, taking him out until Elimination Chamber: Toronto in March, where Orton returned and attacked Owens after Owens' victory over Sami Zayn in an unsanctioned match.
 On the following SmackDown, Orton spoke about the issues he had with Owens and vowed to get revenge, leading to Orton challenging Owens to a match at WrestleMania 41, which was made official.
 However, during the April 4 episode of SmackDown, it was revealed Owens would be unable to compete due to requiring neck surgery, causing the match to be canceled.

-During the Netflix series WWE Unreal, which provided a look into the company's writers' room and backstage area, several matches that weren't on the actual WrestleMania card were pitched and planned to be on the show.
+During the Netflix series WWE Unreal, which provided a look into the company's writers' room and backstage area, several matches that were not on the actual WrestleMania card were pitched and planned to be on the show.
 A ten-person mixed tag team match between The Wyatt Sicks and The Judgment Day was planned for WrestleMania, as well as two six-pack ladder matches for the Intercontinental and United States Championships.
-Dominik Mysterio, who was in the Intercontinental Championship four-way match, would've faced Bad Bunny in singles action, while actual Royal Rumble winner Jey Uso was planned to be in the Intercontinental ladder match and face Damian Priest, Sami Zayn, Sheamus, Bronson Reed, and Ludwig Kaiser; the United States ladder match would've been contested between LA Knight, Jimmy Uso, Andrade, Solo Sikoa, Santos Escobar, Carmelo Hayes, and Shinsuke Nakamura.
-Rey Mysterio (with Travis Scott in his corner) would've faced Chad Gable, but it was unclear if Gable would wrestle as El Grande Americano.
+Dominik Mysterio, who was in the Intercontinental Championship four-way match, would have faced Bad Bunny in singles action, while actual Royal Rumble winner Jey Uso was planned to be in the Intercontinental ladder match and face Damian Priest, Sami Zayn, Sheamus, Bronson Reed, and Ludwig Kaiser; the United States ladder match would have been contested between LA Knight, Jimmy Uso, Andrade, Solo Sikoa, Santos Escobar, Carmelo Hayes, and Shinsuke Nakamura.
+Rey Mysterio (with Travis Scott in his corner) would have faced Chad Gable, but it was unclear if Gable would wrestle as El Grande Americano.
 "Stone Cold" Steve Austin was planned to appear at WrestleMania as the special guest referee for a singles match between Bron Breakker and Drew McIntyre.
 Charlotte Flair was planned to team up with a returning Becky Lynch to face Asuka and Iyo Sky of Damage CTRL for the Women's Tag Team Championships, whilst Rhea Ripley and Bianca Belair would face each other in a singles match for the Women's World Championship.
-Finally, a World Heavyweight Championship match between Gunther and CM Punk was planned as the main event for Night 1, which would've seen Roman Reigns and Seth Rollins face each other one-on-one instead of the triple threat match between Punk, Reigns and Rollins.
+Finally, a World Heavyweight Championship match between Gunther and CM Punk was planned as the main event for Night 1, which would have seen Roman Reigns and Seth Rollins face each other one-on-one instead of the triple threat match between Punk, Reigns and Rollins.